bbauska/JS-CellarDoor/README.md

 ## Instructions

 Write a function called `reverseStringLinkedList` that takes in a string and returns the reverse of that string.

 The function should return the reversed string, but I want you to use the `LinkedList` class to do it.

-### Function Signature
+<h3>Function Signature</h3>

 ```js
 /**